SOS Children's Village Santa Rosa de Copán

 Little boy smiling into the camera (photo: S. Preisch)

-Our organisation has been providing help and support to the people in and around Santa Rosa de Copán.
+Our organization has been providing help and support to the people in and around Santa Rosa de Copán.
 The SOS Children's Village Santa Rosa de Copán is situated in the outskirts of the city.
 As for now, it comprises 16 family houses where children can be looked after in a loving home by an SOS mother.
 We have been supporting children and youths in Santa Rosa de Copán since 2006.